munificent/craftinginterpreters/book/closures.md

 the base cases -- either it finds an actual local variable to capture or it runs out of compilers.

-Assuming a local variable is found, the mostly deeply <span name="outer">nested</span> call to `resolveUpvalue()` captures it as a local and returns the upvalue index.
+When a local variable is found, the mostly deeply <span name="outer">nested</span> call to `resolveUpvalue()` captures it and returns the upvalue index.
 That returns to the next call for the inner function declaration.
 That call captures the *upvalue* from the surrounding function, and so on.
 As each nested call to `resolveUpvalue()` returns, we drill back down into the innermost function declaration where the identifier we are resolving